 We’re not archaeologists or anything.
 Hell, we never even saw that last Indiana Jones movie.
 But sometimes Mayan sites just don’t live up to the hype.
 For us, Dzibilchaltún was one of those sites.
 Our expectations were high.
 After all, this is a Mayan archaeological site that not only has piles of rocks but its own private cenote and the brilliantly engineered Templo de las Siete Munecas (Temple of the Seven Dolls) which allows the sun to shine directly through a window every Spring Equinox, lighting up the whole building like a beacon and signaling the start of the new season.

-That’s pretty cool but we found the site, overall, to be a bit of a dud and our experience was not enhanced by the fact that we were forced to pay the usual INAH admission fee plus a Yucatan state Cultur fee for use of the filthy toilets and closed museum.
-All told is cost 83 pesos (about US$6) a person to enter Dzibilchaltún–more than double what other similar sites cost.
+That’s all pretty cool, but we found the site, overall, to be a bit of a dud and our experience was not enhanced by the fact that we were forced to pay the usual INAH admission fee plus a Yucatan state Cultur fee for use of the filthy toilets and closed museum.
+All told is cost 83 pesos (about US$6) per person to enter Dzibilchaltún–more than double what other similar archaeological sites in Mexico cost.

-A Merida-area attraction of a more slightly modern kind is the pier in the nearby beach town of Progreso.
-Completed in 1942, the pier is four miles long making it the longest pier in the world.
+A Merida-area attraction of a more modern kind is the pier in the nearby beach town of Progreso.
+Completed in 1942, the pier is four miles (6.5 km) long making it the longest pier in the world.